 In Oregon, we’re combining strengths with Oregon State University and Oregon Health & Science University to make a positive impact on society.

 Undergraduate students of diverse backgrounds were recently awarded Knight Campus research scholarships.
-The awards are part of the Students of Color Opportunities for Research Enrichment (SCORE), and provide a foot in the laboratory door for those interested in performing research.
+The awards are part of the SCORE Program and provide a foot in the laboratory door for those interested in performing research.

 The director of OHSU's Knight Cancer Institute, Dr. Brian Druker, presented research that led to a highly successful therapy for chronic myeloid leukemia.